Skip to Content

 Dartmoor must be inspiring, because it’s the setting for Hound of the Baskervilles and War Horse

-It’s easy to see how the area’s desolate beauty led to such dark and intense literature, but hopefully a weekend break from London to Dartmoor should turn out more relaxing than terrifying.
+It’s easy to see how the area’s desolate beauty led to such dark and intense literature, but hopefully a weekend break to Dartmoor should turn out more relaxing than terrifying.

 Dartmoor is a fantastic place for genuinely outdoorsy activities like fishing, cycling, horse riding and multi-day walks.
 It’s also abutted by Devon’s two main cities, Exeter and Plymouth, so you don’t have to keep things entirely rural.